jimray/bluesky-comments/README.md

 # Bluesky Comments Web Component

 A zero-dependency web component that displays Bluesky replies as blog comments.
 No framework, build step, or backend required.
+[Prior art!](https://emilyliu.me/blog/comments)

 Feedback is great, managing comments can be a bit of a pain.
 Social media is fantastic way to promote your work, but then the conversation is separated from your original post.